Micro Encoder FAQ

 The allowable extension length and recommended cable vary depending on the output type.
 Please refer to the following.

-Voltage output, open collector output
+Voltage output and open collector output

 ● Wiring length: maximum 10 m